6XGate/indesely/docs/reference/select-query-builder.md

   }
   ```

   Adds a where clause, known as a constraint, to the query using the specified index.
-Only one such constraint may exist at a time on a query
+Also specified by which index records will be sorted.
+Only one such constraint may exist at a time on a query.
+May not be combine with the [`by`](#by) clause.

 - **Parameters**

-  - `index` — The index on which to contain the query, as well as the index from which keys on cursors will be sourced.
+  - `index` — The index on which to constrain the query, as well as the index from which keys on cursors will be sourced.
   - `op` — The [operator](where-operators) with which to the compare the specified values with the record keys.
   - `key` — The value with which to compare the primary keys of the records in the store.
   - `lower` — The lower bounds with which to compare the primary keys of the records in the store.